OFFLINE-GmbH/oc-responsive-images-plugin/README.md

 You can change these values by editing the config/config.php file in the plugin's directory.

+### Alternative `src` attribute

+If you want to use an alternative `src` attribute you can change this via the `alternative-src` config value.
+This is useful if you are using a plugin like [jQuery.lazyLoad](http://www.appelsiini.net/projects/lazyload) where the image is initially linked via a `data-original` attribute.

 ## Test results

 I have tested this plugin on a page with 20 hd wallpapers from pixabay.